 Credit card processing fees will be assessed the same whether your merchants are high risk or low risk, but the rates paid for high-risk will be substantially higher and should be considered a cost of doing business and factored into pricing.

 There are three separate credit card processing fees paid as a merchant, although they may not be displayed that way.
 For instance, some processors charge a flat fee of 4.0% for every transaction.
 There may be additional fees, such as a transaction fee for every card processed.
 Other processors might break it down and show fees by their proper names: interchange, assessments, and markup.
 Interchange fees are non-negotiable, and fees go directly to the bank that issued the customer’s credit card.
 Assessments fees are also non-negotiable and get paid to the card brand, such as Visa or MasterCard.
 The final fee is called the markup, which is negotiable in most cases.
 This is the amount the processor charges for handling the account and facilitating the transaction.

 High-Risk Processing Fees

-Interchange and assessment rates will likely be higher because you’re high-risk.
-The processor’s markup is likely to be higher as well since you place them at risk.
-The risk to the processor is much greater for many reasons, and the processor must balance the risk.
-For shops that sell CBD oil and CBD products, many high-risk processors will gladly accept you if you can demonstrate through bank records or other proof that you have revenue of more than $200,000 per year.
+Interchange and assessment rates will likely be higher because merchants in this business are considered high-risk.
+The processor’s markup is likely to be higher as well since they share some of the risk.
+For shops that sell CBD oil and CBD products, many high-risk processors will gladly accept a merchant if they can demonstrate through bank records or other proof that they have revenue of more than $200,000 per year.

-Visa and MasterCard require tobacco businesses and vape shops to “register” with them.
-Your processor will do this for you.
-You should know that this registration has a high cost associated with it.
+Visa and MasterCard require tobacco businesses and vape shops to register with them.
+The processor will do this for the merchant, but it comes at a high cost.
 High-risk registration for Visa and MasterCard has a $500 annual fee.
-Your processor will charge you this fee when setting up your account and annually as long as you continue to process.
+The processor will charge this fee when setting up the account and annually as long as the merchant continues to process.